 For a small fish to survive in an inhospitable environment like Lake Tanganyika, it must develop aggressive behaviors to defend its territory and ward off intruders.
 Because of this, keepers must be careful in choosing appropriate tank mates.
 Check out the four best tank mates for shell dweller cichlids.

 The 4 Tank Mates for Shell Dweller Cichlids

 1. Clown Loaches (C. macracanthus)

 Clown loaches are semi-aggressive, bottom-feeding fish known for hiding.
-These fish are a beautiful black and tan color with four barbells near the mouth.
-Like the cichlid, the clown loach enjoys hiding and will search for small rocks and caves.
-If you provide enough hiding places for the clown loach, it’s unlikely to become aggressive in defending its territory and will leave the shell dweller cichlid to enjoy its shells.
+They have a beautiful black and tan color with four barbells near the mouth.
+Like the Cichlid, the Clown Loach enjoys hiding and will search for small rocks and caves.
+If you provide enough hiding places, it’s unlikely to become aggressive in defending its territory and will leave the Shell Dweller Cichlid to enjoy its shells.